Can I use one of your articles on my website/print publication?

 When conducting research for my articles, I access many peer-reviewed research studies through electronic databases available via my local library.
 If you have a library card, your local library should offer free access to online academic and business databases that you can search from home by logging onto your library’s website.
 Universities also provide free access to electronic databases for their students (and often their alumni as well).

-Can I send you a guest article in exchange for a link to my website?
+Can I send you a guest article in exchange for a link to my blog?

 I do occasionally accept guest articles, but my standards for them are very high.
 Guest articles must cite expert sources (either in-text or with a properly formatted reference list at the end of the article), and these sources must be verifiable.
 For example, if doctors are cited, the article must include the website where the information was obtained (or, in the case of interviews, the sources’ full titles and the names of their organizations).